 That’s the different e-Commerce styles you have in the team.
 And, how to bring them together to get the best out of all of them.
 Earth Greens are good at that.

 Conclusion - Pros and cons in every e-Commerce style

 There’s no single personality type and e-Commerce style which works for every situation.

-Combing the strengths of each helps you build a great e-Commerce culture.
+Combining the strengths of each helps you build a great e-Commerce culture.

-Use Sunshine Yellows to create inspiration and excitement.
+- Sunshine Yellows to create inspiration and excitement.
 They’re great at coming up with ideas.

 - Fiery Reds to help you make progress and get things done.
 They give you momentum and drive actions.